allanhanan/duvc-ctl/docs/python/sections/03_pythonic-api-cameracontroller-class.md

 cam = duvc_ctl.CameraController(device_name="USB")
 ```

 When multiple devices match, the **first match is selected**.
-Use `device_index` if you need specific control over multiple matching devices.
+Use `device_index` or the Device object approach if you need specific control over multiple matching devices.

-#### Error messages with device enumeration
+#### Error Messages with Device Enumeration

 **No cameras detected:**